 Buying Property in Tenerife

 Prepared by Paul Stokes, managing Director of Clear Blue Skies Group S.L., International Estate Agents in South Tenerife

 The Benefits of living in Tenerife There are huge benefits for people from the UK and elsewhere to buy property in Tenerife.
 The all year summer-like weather is the obvious attraction, but Tenerife offers so much to almost everyone whether the extremely low cost of living, the beautiful mountains and pine forests or just the fabulous low key lifestyle of foreigners and locals alike, on these, the aptly named “Fortunate Islands”.

 How is Property sold?
-Most property is sold, as in the U.K., through Estate Agents, and usually offered through a number of different agents (so it’s worth checking to see if the same property is being offered at a lower price with a different agent).
+Most property is sold, as in the U.K., through Estate Agents.
 When you see an advert or find a property you would like to view on an agents’ website, you can visit the property with the agent’s representative, and if you are interested in purchasing, make an offer to the Estate Agent.
-Property owners here generally know the value of their property but these days a lot of negotiation normally takes place with the Estate Agent mediating the negotiation.
+Property owners here generally know the value of their property but some negotiation normally takes place with the Estate Agent mediating.
 It is very common here for properties to be sold furnished and one other thing to note is that there is no formal survey system here so you need largely to use your own judgement on the condition of the property.
-Remember building standards have improved dramatically here in the last 10 - 15 years or so, therefore a newer property is probably more likely to be free of unforeseen problems.